You’re not imagining it. Your extroverted friend who seems so different from you? It’s because her brain is different.

 Why do extroverts like action, but introverts like calm?

-It has to do with two powerful chemicals found in our brains — dopamine and acetylcholine, “jolt juices” that hugely impact our behavior.
+It may have to do with two powerful chemicals found in the brain — dopamine and acetylcholine, “jolt juices” that hugely impact our behavior.

-Extroverts are less sensitive to dopamine, so they need more of it to feel happy.
-The more they talk, move, and seek new faces, the more they feel dopamine’s pleasant effects.
+One explanation for introversion vs. extroversion, according to Dr. Marti Olsen Laney in her 2002 book, The Introvert Advantage, is extroverts are less sensitive to dopamine, so they need more of it to feel happy.
+The more they talk, move, and socialize, the more they feel dopamine’s pleasant effects.

-Everyone’s nervous system has two sides — the sympathetic side, which triggers the “fight, fright, or flight” response, and the parasympathetic side, which is responsible for “rest and digest” mode.
+Another difference between introverts and extroverts has to do with our nervous systems.
+Everyone’s nervous system has two “sides” — the sympathetic side, which triggers the “fight, fright, or flight” response, and the parasympathetic side, which is responsible for “rest and digest” mode.

-Think of the sympathetic side as hitting the gas pedal and the parasympathetic side as slamming on the brakes.
+In other words, the sympathetic side is like hitting the gas pedal, while the parasympathetic side is like slamming on the brakes.

-But when you use the parasympathetic side, your muscles relax, energy is stored, and food is metabolized.
-Acetylcholine increases blood flow and alertness in the front of your brain.
+On the other hand, when you engage the parasympathetic side, your muscles relax, energy is stored like a squirrel preparing for winter, and food is metabolized.
+Acetylcholine increases alertness and blood flow to the front of your brain.

-Of course, extroverts and introverts use both sides at different times.
-But which side do we introverts prefer?
-You’ve probably already guessed: according to Dr. Laney, the parasympathetic side, which slows us down and calms us.
+To be clear, extroverts and introverts use both sides of their nervous systems at different times.
+But which side do we introverts generally prefer?
+You’ve probably already guessed: According to Dr. Laney, we prefer the parasympathetic side, which slows and calms us.

-When information from the outside world — like someone’s voice or images on a computer screen — enters an extrovert’s brain, it travels a shorter pathway, passing through areas of the brain where taste, touch, sight, and sound are processed.
+When information from the outside world — like someone’s voice or images on a computer screen — enters an extrovert’s brain, it travels a shorter pathway, Laney theorizes.
+It passes through “quick response” areas of the brain where taste, touch, sight, and sound are processed.

-But for us introverts, the pathway is much longer.
-Stimulation travels through many areas of the brain, including:
+But for introverts, the pathway may be longer, traveling through many areas of the brain, including: